CLIsix/KESGram/README.md

    SIGNING_KEY_ALIAS = alias
    SIGNING_KEY_STORE_PASSWORD = password
    ```
-5. You are ready to compile `PubliGram`
+5. You are ready to compile `KESGram`

 - **KESGram** can be built with **Android Studio** or from the command line with **Gradle**:
 ```